Jennifer Lambert

 In Ohio, there are a couple different options for filing as a homeschooling family.

-One way to homeschool is the traditional option, filing a letter of intent to the school district superintendent and providing a standardized test or portfolio assessment at the end of each year to show progress.
+One way to homeschool is the traditional option, filing a letter of intent to the school district superintendent before regular school year begins.
 Any parent with a high school diploma or equivalent can homeschool their children.

 Every year, I read stories from parents who had their intents rejected or paid exorbitant fees for local certified teachers to assess their children.
 I have always tried to avoid standardized tests.
 Only my eldest ever had to do any – once in Hawaii and once in Utah.
 I have lots of thoughts about the required assessments from a certified teacher.
 I see ads all over social media and I get that this is a viable side hustle for teachers and homeschool moms.
 I just don’t want to be evaluated by a stranger who doesn’t know me or my kids or understand our goals and values.
 I have a master’s degree in education.
 I was certified to teach English 7-12, long ago in Georgia.
 I know what I am doing, probably more than most.
 It seems there can be a lot of hoops to jump through and I would rather avoid them all.